HOME

 The badly damaged single-line Hieroglyphic Luwian inscription was first reported in 1950 by H. Th.
 Bossert.
 It was located on a rock named Beşiktaş by a spring near the village of Taçın (now Topsöğüt) in Bünyan, Kayseri.
 The inscription appears to have recorded the unreadable names of two kings, a son and his father: "...su, King, son of ...x-ti, King, Hero."
 It is also uncertain whether the "king" signs originally had a "great" attribute on top.

-It was a relief-style inscription, but P. Meriggi notes that the "son" (INFANS) sign was incised.
-Unfortunately, by the 1980s, the rock was completely destroyed during road work.
-Although Bossert had suggested a date in the Empire period, what had remained of the signs does not match any of the Empire period kings.
-A date around the 12th or 11th century BCE, from the Empire to the Neo-Hittite transition period, might be more plausible.
+The inscription was executed in relief, though P. Meriggi notes that the "son" (INFANS) sign was incised.
+Unfortunately, the rock was completely destroyed during road work by the 1980s.
+While Bossert had suggested a date in the Empire period, the surviving signs do not match those of any known Empire-period king.
+A date around the 12th or 11th century BCE, from the transition between the Empire and Neo-Hittite periods, might be more plausible.

 Click on the pictures for larger images.